probil/v-mask/README.md

 ### Array of RegExp
 In some cases you might not want to define global placeholders either because you are dealing with unique input or you are facing conflicts for placeholders in several places.

-In such cases you can supply array of per-char regular excursions or static characters to `v-mask`.
+In such cases you can supply array of per-char regular expressions or static characters to `v-mask`.

 `app.js`:
 ```js